-Mrs. Callison holds a double master’s degree in nonprofit management and social economics from the University of Barcelona, a diploma in management of organizational culture from the Xaveriana University in Colombia and a bachelor’s degree in psychology from the National University of Colombia.
-She is proficient in Spanish, English and is fluent in Portuguese and Haitian Creole.
-She is based in Atlanta, USA.
+She holds a dual master’s degree in nonprofit management and social economics from the University of Barcelona, a diploma in management of organizational culture from the Xaveriana University in Colombia and a bachelor’s degree in psychology from the National University of Colombia.
+She is proficient in English.
+Originally from Colombia, she is currently based in Atlanta, Georgia, USA.